About the Choir

 The Saint Thomas Choir of Men and Boys is considered by many to be the leading ensemble of its kind in the Anglican choral tradition in the United States.
-The Choir performs regularly with Orchestra of St. Luke’s, or with the period instrument ensemble, Concert Royal, as part of its own concert series.
+The Choir performs regularly with the Orchestra of St. Luke’s, or with the period instrument ensemble Concert Royal as part of its own concert series.

 Its primary raison d’être, however, is to provide music for five choral services each week.
-Live and on-demand webcasts > of all choral services and further information including recordings > of the choir may be found on the Saint Thomas Church.
+Live and on-demand webcasts > of all choral services and further information including recordings > of the choir may be found on the Saint Thomas Church website >.

 Supplementing its choral services and concert series over the past four decades, the Choir has toured throughout the U.S. and Europe with performances at Westminster Abbey and St. Paul’s Cathedral in London; King’s College, Cambridge; Windsor; Edinburgh; St. Albans; the Aldeburgh Festival and the Vatican.

 In February 2012, the boys of the choir traveled to Dresden to give the premiere of Lera Auerbach’s Dresden Requiem with the Dresden Staatskapelle in the Frauenkirche and Semper Oper.
 Later in 2012, the Choir was invited to perform in the Thomaskirche at the Leipzig Bachfest, a highlight of their June 2012 tour to Germany and Copenhagen.
 Domestically, the Choir most recently toured the Southeastern United States and was a featured performer at the American Guild of Organists Convention in Houston, Texas.